GNU-Ymir/Documentations/pattern/README.md

 }
 ```

-You can of course with a variable pattern to refer to the values later
+You can of course with a variable pattern refer to the values later in
-in the pattern, for both the structure or even its fields.
+the pattern, for both the structure or even its fields.
 Reference
 variable works the same as well.

 ```ymir